-Art therapy has deep roots in modern psychotherapy dating as far back as the '50s.
+Art therapy has deep roots in modern psychotherapy.
+Although it was formally considered a therapy in the '50s, it has been around for hundreds of years.
 Many famous psychologists have stated that artmaking is an amazing way to express oneself and that it's good for mental health and our soul.
 Carl Jung, Abraham Maslow and Carl Rogers all promoted art-making in their writings but the clever psychotherapist, Margaret Naumberg was the grandmother of art therapy.
 Way to rock Grandma Naumberg!

 What makes art therapy different from art classes?

 Art therapy is a form of psychotherapy and involves a therapeutic relationship that is a safe and confidential place to share.
 It helps people work through mental and emotional issues and lived experiences.
 The art itself is not required to be beautiful or follow a set of rules, it is simply for self-expression.
 Art therapy allows the client to freely express themselves with whatever colours, medium or theme they wish.

 Art lessons teach techniques.
 In sessions, I do give guidance on how to use unfamiliar materials if asked but I allow the person to express themselves however they wish.
 The end product is not the goal, but the artmaking process is.